mamcer/mamcer.github.io/_posts/2016-12-11-bamboo-windows-install.md

 ## Update: SMTP configuration

-In my case I have created and configured an outlook account for notifications.
+Useful to get build status notifications.
+In my case I have created and configured an outlook account and configured it in Bamboo.

 Go to Communication > Mail server

 Basically the required configuration is:

-from	[no-reply-account]@outlook.com
-username [no-reply-account]@outlook.com
-serverName	smtp-mail.outlook.com
-port	587
-use tls true

 |       Key      |              Value             |
 |:--------------:|:------------------------------:|